-17 of the 39 staff employed at Bede in 2017/18 live in Southwark, and nearly all of our 91 volunteers are Southwark residents.
-Bede has attracted an estimated £302,000, in funding from sources such as Children in Need, City Bridge Trust, Comic Relief, Henry Smith Charity, Heritage Lottery Fund, Laings, and Local Sustainability Fund which are outside of the borough.
+19 of the 44 staff employed at Bede in 2018/19 live in Southwark, and nearly all of our 99 volunteers are Southwark residents.
+Bede has attracted an estimated £368,449 in funding from sources outside of Southwark such as Children in Need, Charles Hayward Foundation, Henry Smith Charity, Heritage Lottery Fund, John Laing, and Capital Group.